ighadah/ConceptsRenamingForInferredHierarchy/README.md

 # ConceptsRenamingForInferredHierarchy

-Currently the Renaming of property values in GCI axioms is not done
+Currently the renaming of property values in GCI axioms is not done